Moser (glass company): The Giant Snifters Club

 A crisis in the sales of luxury brand glass was averted by returning the shops in Prague and Karlovy Vary to the glassworks.
-The Prague shop was even left with its traditional name - Bohemia-Moser.
-The shop then became a means for trade with diplomats, the Chamber of Commerce and government circles.
-Great credit in increasing the prosperity of foreign trade with glass must go to the shop's director, František Chocholatý, who, thanks to his diplomatic skills, acquired many business and social contacts, which the glassworks used for many years.
+The Prague shop was even left with its traditional name—Bohemia-Moser.
+The shop then became a means for trade with diplomats, the Chamber of Commerce, and government circles.
+Great credit for increasing the prosperity of the foreign trade in glass must go to the shop's director, František Chocholatý, who, thanks to his diplomatic skills, acquired many business and social contacts that the glassworks used for many years.
 It was here that the Giant Snifters Club was founded in the second half of the 1950s.

-The founding of the Giant Snifters Club was an event of huge social significance for Moser glass.
-The inauguration ceremony involved choosing a snifter, whose shape matched the physiognomy of the future Giant Snifters Club Member, and making it 'dance'.
-Although the brand was patented in the 1960, the tradition of the Club, which accepted important personalities of the cultural, political and sports world, goes back to 1957 when the set was designed.
+The founding of the Giant Snifters Club was a major social event for Moser glass.
+The inauguration ceremony involved choosing a snifter, whose shape matched the physiognomy of the future Giant Snifters Club Member, and making it 'dance.'
+Although the brand was patented in the 1960s, the tradition of the Club, which accepted important personalities of the cultural, political, and sports world, goes back to 1957, when the set was designed.

-Members of the Giant Snifters Clubs are for example: Whoopi Goldberg, former Japanese Princess Sayako, Robert Redford, Louis Armstrong and his wife Lucille Armstrong, former Spanish King Juan Carlos I and his wife Queen Sophia, former United States Secretary of State Madeleine Albright and former Czech president Václav Havel, and many more.
+Members of the Giant Snifters Club are, for example: Whoopi Goldberg, former Japanese Princess Sayako, Robert Redford, Louis Armstrong and his wife Lucille Armstrong, former Spanish King Juan Carlos I and his wife Queen Sophia, former United States Secretary of State Madeleine Albright and former Czech president Václav Havel, among others.